Sanchi-Halikar/MCC-Wichita/README.md

 ## What Are We Building?

 A self-service Streamlit dashboard that lets business analysts explore supply chain data using plain English.
-Instead of writing SQL, you type questions like "Which suppliers have the worst delivery delays?" and the app responds with interactive tables and charts
+Instead of writing SQL, you can ask questions in natrual languange and the app responds with interactive tables and charts

 ---